ravishnu60/chat/README.md

 - Typing and viewing updates

----

-🧑‍💻️ *_The upcoming Features are_*,

-- Set background for specific chat
 - Can share media files (images)

 - Notify the user if someone is online

 ---